xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 2. Anti-fraud protection

-   X-Cart has a built-in antifraud protection via the [AntiFraud Service Connector module](https://market.x-cart.com/addons/antifraud.html "X-Cart Store Security").
+   X-Cart has a built-in antifraud protection via the {% link "AntiFraud Service Connector" ref_6oaerFUv %} module.
 The module helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.

    As an additional mean of protection don't allow anonimous checkout.
 You can engage customers in registering an account with your store using the [Register on checkout](https://market.x-cart.com/addons/register-on-checkout.html "X-Cart Store Security") module.